AlishaKK/Cloud-Computing-and-IT-Infrastructure-Management/kubernetes/readme.md

 Inside that Pod (apartment), you can have one or more Containers (rooms).

 So, a Pod is the smallest unit in Kubernetes, and it can hold one or more running Containers.
-Easy peasy!